fatihky/beanstalkd-ts/README.md

 await client.deleteJob(result.jobId)
 ```

+For the list of available commands, refer to the official beanstalkd manual: https://raw.githubusercontent.com/beanstalkd/beanstalkd/master/doc/protocol.txt

 ### Features

-* All commands and their success results are typed.
+* **All commands** and their success results are typed.
 (OkResponse, InsertedResponse etc..)
-* All beanstalkd errors are typed through specific classes each (NotFoundError, ExpectedCrlfError, etc..)
+* **All beanstalkd errors are typed** through specific classes each (NotFoundError, ExpectedCrlfError, etc..)
 * Fully unit tested.
 * Throws errors with extra call stack (preserves original call stack)